DominoKit/domino-slf4j-logger/README.md

 - ConsoleLoggingAdapter
     - Straightforward delegation to the browser console with level mapping

-- ConsoleTreeLoggingAdapter
+- CompositeLoggingAdapter
-    - Similar to console, but may present messages in a structured “tree” style
+    - Delegate the log to multiple adapters.

 Use cases:
 - Development diagnostics in the browser